hollowowl/bacterio/README.md

 ## Model description

 Field consists of hexagonal cells, each protozoan at any time occupies only one cell.
-At any given moment each bacteria has only one state parameter - its position.
+At any given moment each bacterium has only one state parameter - its position.
 Each predator also described by its energy (along with position).
 At the beginning each predator has `PR_INIT_ENERGY`.
-Each turn all protozoa make their turns sequentially: each predator first, then each bacteria.
+Each turn all protozoa make their turns sequentially: each predator first, then each bacterium.

 #### Predator's turn
 1. If all of the following division requirements are met, predator divides with probability `P_PR_DIVIDE` - in cell it occupies there will be two predators with energy `(E-PR_DIVIDE_COST)//2` each, where `E` is current predator's energy.
 Newborns will not participate in current turn.